X

 1. Trello:

 Trello helps in tracking development progress (including buds).
 It helps to foster new ideas.
 Trello is also used to help users to focus on the roadmap of a project or timeline.
 Trello’s platform is straightforward which keeps unique from remote locations also.
-Progress reporting abilities of Trello can help to create project development history.
+Progress reporting abilities of Trello can help to create a project development history.

 Suggested: